Predator 2: Release

-Home media and rights
+Home media

-In the United States, Predator 2 was released on VHS and LaserDisc in 1991 by Fox Video.
+In the United States, Predator 2 was released on VHS on May 16 and LaserDisc on September 20, 1991 by Fox Video.
 The film also received a subtitled Japanese LaserDisc release in 1993.
 In the United States, it was subsequently released on DVD in 2003.
 This was followed by a two-disc special edition DVD in January 2005, a Blu-ray on June 9, 2009, and a 4K UHD Blu-Ray on August 7, 2018.
 In Australia (Region 4), it was released on DVD in 2001 by 20th Century Fox Home Entertainment South Pacific.
 Due to the film's violence, the early Australian releases had an R18+ rating (equivalent to an NC-17 rating in the US), although home video reissues from the mid-2000s onward had a less legally restrictive MA15+ rating.
 In Region 2 (the United Kingdom), Fox released it on DVD in 2004.

+Rights

 In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney, with Predator 2 and the rest of the films in the franchise being included as part of this deal.
 Predator 2 has since been made available on streaming service Hulu, which was one of the additional assets Disney acquired from Fox.
 It was also made available on Disney+ in certain territories without Hulu.